Amsterdam-Internships/FewShotCrowdCounting/README.md

 This repository contains the code from the thesis project about crowd counting with fully transformer-based architectures.
 The following functions are provided:

-* Standard training of ViCCT and CSRNet with 'main_standard.py'
+* Standard training of ViCCT and CSRNet
 * Meta learning with Meta-SGD for:
   *  CSRNet
   *  ViCCT